ansonl/flyspacea-backend/README.md

 ![highlight fsa](https://raw.githubusercontent.com/ansonl/flyspacea-backend/master-public/assets/fsa_results_highlight.png)

 Why is this released?
+License?
 Can I use it for my own projects?
 -------------

 This backend used to provide the information needed for the free Fly Space-A service, but [*Facebook Graph API **Page Public Content Access***](https://developers.facebook.com/docs/graph-api/reference/page/) was revoked in mid-2018 during tightening of Graph API accesses due/related to the [2018 Cambridge Analytica news](https://en.wikipedia.org/wiki/Cambridge_Analytica#2016_presidential_election). ***Page Public Content Access*** became only available to approved to only verified "businesses" for reasons that make no sense as the name suggests: access to page content that is already public.
 "Individual" entities are only allowed the most limited accesses as of early-2019 and have no ***Page Public Content Access***.
 When contacted, Facebook support equivalented sole propriertor entity to an "individual" entity.
 Subsequently, the new mid-2018 "App Review" process was never completed and Graph API access was blocked.

-I am releasing this code under MIT License in hope that the code helps you with your projects.
+I am releasing the code in hope that this helps you with your projects.
 Also because Fly Space-A is not running due to the above issue.

+All code produced by Anson Liu is released under MIT License.
+Linked libraries retain the licenses of their respective authors.

 How to use
 -------------